Manwholikespie/Sue/README.md

 2. If you want to use Telegram, you should make a Telegram API key.
 Look up how, it's pretty straightforward.
 Similarly if you want to use ChatGPT, make an OpenAI account and generate an API key.
 3. If you want to use Discord, again, make an API key, a bot, and under gateway intents enable message content intent.
 4. If you wish to disable any platforms such as Telegram or iMessage, modify the platform list under `config/config.exs` to what you wish to keep.
 6. This program uses [ArangoDB](https://www.arangodb.com/download-major/) as its primary database.
 In the years since I made this transition, someone there has sadly decided to drop support for MacOS.
 Eventually, I'll move back to the Mnesia implementation I was using for Sue, but until then, you'll need to install Docker.
-The following will only start Arango in Docker, as the rest of the Sue Elixir application needs AppleScript to function.
+The following will only start Arango in Docker, as the rest of Sue requires direct access to macOS-specific frameworks and a running instance of Messages.app.

 ```bash
 brew install docker